 The minimum requirement is applied to all connectors under test.

 For IAB type 1-H the procedure is repeated until all TAB connectors necessary to demonstrate conformance have been tested; see clause 7.1.
+If IAB simultaneous reception is declared to be supported (see D.IAB-2 in table 4.6-1), connector(s) for IAB-MT and IAB-DU may be tested one at a time or may be tested in parallel as shown in annex D.2.6.

-1) Connect the connector under test to measurement equipment as shown in annex D.2.6 for IAB type 1-H.
+1) Connect the connector under test to measurement equipment as shown in annex D.2.6 for IAB type 1-H. All connectors not under test shall be terminated.

 2) Set the signal generator for the wanted signal to transmit as specified in table 7.7.5.1-1 and 7.7.5.1-3 for IAB-DU and table 7.7.5.2-1 and 7.7.5.2-3 for IAB-MT.